School Workshop: Climate Challenge

 We've designed the workshop to help teachers cover the following subject areas:

-Students should learn about the production of carbon dioxide by human activity and the impact on climate change.
+KS3 Science - the production of carbon dioxide by human activity and the impact on climate.
+How organisms affect, and are affected by, their environment.
+Fuels and energy resources.

 - a facilitated workshop with our Education Team